Skip to main content

 dotnet new --install NextDesign.Extension.ProjectTemplates

-Once you have installed the template, you will be able to create a project from Visual Studio.
-Start Visual Studio and select the extension development project from the new project creation dialog.
+Once the template is installed, you can create a project from Visual Studio.
+Launch Visual Studio and select "Extension Development Project" from the New Project dialog.

-There are two types of project templates available, so please select Next Design Extension and create a project.
+Two types of project templates are available; select Next Design Extension to create your project.

 • Next Design Extension ...
-This is a standard extension development project.
+This is the standard extension development project.

 • Next Design Extension (Extension Points) ...
-This is a project that uses the ExtensionPoints library, which makes it very simple to define extension points.
+This project uses the ExtensionPoints library, which makes defining extension points very simple.

 info

-• This topic assumes the use of standard extensions, but by using the Next Design Extension (Extension Points) template, you can develop manifest definitions and handler implementations simply.
-For details, see the ExtensionPoints library.
+• This topic assumes the use of standard extensions, but using the Next Design Extension (Extension Points) template simplifies the development of manifest definitions and handler implementations.
+See the ExtensionPoints library for details.

-When you create a project, you can create a project that includes a manifest file and a sample implementation of the extension as follows.
+When you create a project, you will get a project that includes a manifest file and a sample implementation of the extension, as shown below.

-The following describes how to create a new Visual Studio project and prepare the necessary files in the following order:
+The following explains how to create a new Visual Studio project and prepare the necessary files in the following order.

 • Create a new project